-I’ve put together a guide on the best firewall software and how to use it.
-Close to 20 million people have used these firewall apps to protect their home devices and businesses.
+Our team has put together a technical guide on software firewalls for PCs/phones and how to use them effectively.
+Close to 20 million people have used these popular firewall apps for Windows and Android, to secure their devices.

-- Part 1 – How to get the firewall software for Windows 10 or Android
+- Part 1 – How to get the firewall software for Windows 10 or 11 or Android

 - Part 2 – How to view network activity with the firewall